 Sports are no longer “just a game.”
 The sports industry is BIG business.
-Sports management oversees relationships between players, coaches, fans, owners, media, directors, operations and event management.
+Sport management oversees relationships between players, coaches, fans, owners, media, directors, operations and event management.

-Study Sports Marketing, Law, Business and Public Policy
+Study Sport Marketing, Law, Business and Public Policy

-Shoot to Score With UU’s Sports Management Program
+Shoot to Score With UU’s Sport Management Program

 Graduates will be able to identify the disciplines and sub-disciplines within the sport management industry.